pelectron/static_gui_library/readme.md

 The other pages are not current, but they still have a current item, i.e. index.

 ## Classes
-For these concepts, there are 3 kinds of classes in this library.
+For these concepts, there are 3 kinds of class templates in this library.

-The first one in sgl::Menu.
+The first one is \ref sgl::Menu "sgl::Menu".
 It implements a menu.

-The second kind is sgl::Page.
+The second class is \RefPageType.
 It implements a page.

-The last is a family of classes, the items, the base class of which is sgl::ItemBase.
+The last is a family of classes, the items.
 They implement basic item behavior.
+This library provide the following basic items:
+ - \ref sgl::Button "boolean items"
+ - \ref sgl::Numeric "numerical items"
+ - \ref sgl::Enum "enumerated items"
+ - \ref sgl::Button "buttons"
+ - \RefPageType

 # Input handling and processing
 Input handling is divided up into three stages.
 Below I will describe the default input handling process.
 However, keep in mind that all three stages can be completely customized.